 Your win number is the number that runs your campaign.
 It’s your guiding star, your compass, your map to victory.
 Quite simply, your win number is the number of votes you need to get elected.

-There’s plenty of ways to calculate this number depending on the resources you have at hand – but if you get caught up with pretty projections and clever calculations, by the time you’ve got a perfect model, it’ll be November 8 and you’ll be too late! (pardon the rhyming.)
+There are plenty of ways to calculate this number depending on the resources you have at hand – but if you get caught up with pretty projections and clever calculations, by the time you’ve got a perfect model, it’ll be November and you’ll be too late!

 If you’re running your campaign on a tight budget, then we’ve got the guide for you to calculate your win number and so much more.
 This is a simple, sure-fire way to get a useful win number that you can use to plan your victory.
 And with 100% of winning Democratic senators and governors using at least one platform from NGP VAN in the 2022 cycle, our software helped power victories up and down the ballot.

 Calculate The Expected Vote

 How many people will come out to vote, and how many ballots will they cast?

 There are a few ways to get a solid, workable turnout prediction.
 One of the more reliable techniques is to average out the actual ballots received for the relevant office in the last three similar elections.
 Remember, a similar election isn’t necessarily the last election – a presidential election year will have higher turnout than a midterm, for example.
 However, if you think one particular election year (like the most recent one) may be more accurate, feel free to use that turnout percentage in your calculations.
 Let’s say that based on your calculations, you determine that a 72% voter turnout is expected this year.
 You can then multiply the total number of voters in your district by 72% to estimate the number of votes that will be cast in the upcoming election.

 Example: 0.72 (expected voter turnout as a decimal) x 26,400 (total number of registered voters in your district) = 19,008 expected votes